gocd/www.go.cd/features.markdown

 <div class="full-width">
 	<div class="container-12 features" >
 		<div class="grid-5">
-			<h3 class="features__title">Self-Service</h3>
+			<h3 class="features__title">Deploy any version, any time</h3>
-			<p>Continuous Delivery empowers a QA team.
-With code always ready to deploy, testers can manage their own environments, deploying whatever version they like, whenever they like.
-Go's manual triggers enable this.
+			<p>Go's <span class="feature_word">manual triggers</span> allow you to deploy any known good version of your application to wherever you like.
+Beyond reliable pushes to production, this empowers QA teams with self-service environments.
 And, if necessary, it's securable and auditable.</p>
 		</div>
 		<div class="grid-4">
 			<img src="/images/pipeline_graphic.png">